irfanmohd260692/Churn-Analytics----USA-/README.md

 # Churn-Analytics --- USA
-Prediction of  Customer changing network with respect to behaviors parameter
+Prediction of Customer Changing Network with respect to behaviors parameter